• Skip to primary navigation

 24. Serve and enjoy immediately.

-Filipino Mango Sticky Rice with a spoon
+Filipino Mango Sticky Rice garnished with coconut shreddings beside a golden spoon

 Substitutions & Variations